coderspider/coderspider/README.md

 - 👯 I'm currently rebuilding my portfolio which aggregates information from all my social handles.
 You can DM me if you have a great idea that you'd like to see come true.
 - 📜 [Download my resume](https://github.com/joelvinaykumar/joelvinaykumar/raw/main/JoelVinayKumar_SoftwareEngineer_1.5YoE.pdf)
 - 🥅 2021 Goals:
-    - Land an SDE job in a prestigious company.
+    - Learning System Design, Devops, Algo& DS to become a ninja SDE
     - Blog about my learning once a week
     - Start a podcast/youtube channel